chrisjbryant/errant/readme.md

 # Pre-requisites

-Currently, we only support Python 3.
-It is safest to install everything in a clean [virtualenv](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv) since we have had reports of conflicting dependencies.
+We only support Python 3.
+It is safest to install everything in a clean [virtualenv](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv).

 ## spaCy